-The application form for some of Morgan Stanley's graduate positions includes division-specific questions designed to test your interest in the position and how qualified you are to carry out the everyday tasks of the job.
-You are typically given up to 1,000 characters to write your winning responses.
-Read on for our top tips on how to make every letter count.
+The application form for some of Morgan Stanley's graduate positions has previously included division-specific questions designed to test applicants' interest in the position and how qualified they were to carry out the everyday tasks of the job.
+These typically allowed you to 1,000 characters to write your winning responses.
+If you encounter these questions (or similar ones) in your online application to Morgan Stanley, read on for our top tips on how to make every letter count.

 Operations analyst programme (Glasgow) question: 'Describe a project or task you have particularly enjoyed and why.'

 How to approach: The ‘why’ aspect of this question is absolutely crucial.
 A lot of candidates will tail off before concluding, ‘…and that was enjoyable’.
 What you need to do is explain the different aspects, or a single significant aspect of the project, that really made you want to complete the work.

 Your example will ideally relate to the work you expect to be doing as an operations analyst at Morgan Stanley.
 If you say: ‘I found working with people on a face to face basis especially engaging’, this is reasonably relevant as operations analysts meet with a number of different clients.
 A better answer would be one in which the people you worked with were of a similar profile (eg job role, type of work or overall scenario) to those you expect to be working with as an operations analyst.
 Such an answer will put you ahead of the vast majority of other candidates.

 It’s a very good thing to demonstrate your personal commitment through your example.
 This can be shown in a variety of ways: that you made a special effort to the project and ensured that things were followed up properly, but also that you demonstrated how you enjoy furthering your self-development.
 Morgan Stanley’s former technology campus recruitment manager told TARGETjobs how much she recommended using projects such as building your own website to develop your technical skills.